CrowdStrike/glide-core/CONTRIBUTING.md

 If you are a member of the CrowdStrike GitHub organization, you can create branches off of the `main` branch directly.
 For those not in the CrowdStrike GitHub organization, you may [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and contribute as if you were contributing to any other open source project on GitHub.

-## Don't reference internal systems/issues/links
+## Don't reference internal systems, issues, or links

 When writing commit messages, providing Pull Request feedback, and creating Pull Request descriptions, one must take caution in what is written.
 This content **cannot** contain references to internal systems, proprietary images or source code, or anything else that could harm CrowdStrike or any other organization or individual contributing to this repository.